imperialCHEPI/healthgps/index.md

 Individuals may acquire new diseases for many reasons, including genetics, environment and lifestyles.
 The associations between risk factors and the incidence of certain types of diseases is a major subject being widely study.
 Health GPS accounts for the associations between risk factors and diseases by using equations to translate exposures to risk factors into probabilities that are used to simulate the incidence of diseases in the population.

-The model is calibrated so that the distributions of diseases in the initial synthetic population are identical to those in the real population.
-These parameters are subsequently used throughout the projection.
 The association between risk factor and disease stays constant throughout the simulation, however any changes in the distribution of a risk factor, will still translate to more/fewer disease cases through relative risk equations.
 Any change in the prevalence of a disease is therefore solely caused by changes in risk factors distributions alongside the ageing effect on the simulated population.

-Health GPS supports two types of diseases: general noncommunicable diseases, and types of cancer respectively.
-Diseases and their associations with other disease and risk factors can be dynamically defined in the model via data, no new code is required.
+Health GPS supports two types of diseases: general *noncommunicable* diseases, and types of *cancer* respectively.

 ## Policy Evaluation
-The overall approach adopted to evaluate the impacts and cost-effectiveness of intervention policies to reduce childhood obesity using the policy simulation tool is based upon *“what-if”* analyses to quantify the causal relations between variables, in simple terms, scenarios can be classified as:
+The overall approach adopted to evaluate the impacts and cost-effectiveness of intervention policies to reduce childhood obesity using the policy simulation tool is based upon *“what-if”* analyses to quantify the causal relations between variables, scenarios can be classified as:
 * *Baseline scenarios*: elaborated to define the trends in observed childhood obesity we measure outcomes against (e.g., population, calories intake, diseases prevalence trends).

 * *Intervention scenarios*: policies designed to change the observed trends in childhood obesity during a specific time frame (e.g., food labelling, healthy eating promotion, BMI reduction).

 The choice of baseline scenario is critical for analyses as it serves as a reference for comparison and can influence outcomes.
-Having defined the baseline scenario, the simulation assesses the impacts of different intervention policies by projecting populations, risk factors, diseases, and life trajectories into the future comparing pairs of no-intervention and intervention scenarios.
+Having defined the baseline scenario, the simulation assesses the impacts of different intervention policies by projecting populations, risk factors, diseases, and life trajectories into the future comparing pairs of *no-intervention* and *intervention* scenarios.

 The first run evaluates the no-intervention, *“baseline scenario”* where demographics, risk factors, and diseases are projected based solely on estimates from historical data.
 The second run evaluates the *“intervention scenario”* where a specific policy is applied to the same population with the aim of modifying the underlying trends and risk factor distribution.